 Creating a birth plan is a good beginning to starting good communication between the patient and care providers.
-It is a good idea to include things that are really important to you on your birth plan.
-This post will share 10 things that you might want to put on a “natural” labor birth plan.
+It is a good idea to include things that are really important to you on your birthing plan.
+This post will share 10 things that you might want use when you create a “natural” birth plan.

 Before we get started, let me share why I’m an authority on birth plans and what to put on them.